Who Wears Scleral Lenses?

 - Sharper Vision: The smooth ocular surface functions as a replacement for the cornea, resulting in sharper, clearer vision.
 Like a camera focuses on the fine details of an image, sclerals give you improved visual acuity and sharp focus.

 - Tailor-Made for YOU: No two patients are alike, and neither are the shapes of their eyes.
 Each person’s cornea has unique curves and contours.
 Those with corneal irregularities require a more specialized, custom-fitting to ensure the best fit for visual clarity.
 To do so, Dr. Smiley, Dr. Menner, and Dr. Cashon will create a digital map of your cornea through a process called “corneal topography”.
 The doctor uses a computerized system to take exact measurements of the cornea.
 This process ensures that the scleral lenses will allow the right amount of light in, giving you superior vision.

 Scleral Lenses For Eye Disorders And Diseases

 Scleral lenses are often used to treat eye diseases and conditions including:

-If you suffer from any of these diseases or their symptoms, speak with our helpful staff at The Specialty Lens and Keratoconus Center at Vision Professionals Scleral Lens and Keratoconus Center.
+If you suffer from any of these diseases or their symptoms, speak with our helpful staff at Specialty Lens and Keratoconus Center at Vision Professionals.
 Let us help you live a higher quality of life with better, more comfortable vision.

 Scleral Lenses For Eye Allergies